July 16, 2022

 How does CMMS help manage spare parts?

 Modern CMMS solutions like MaintainX offer parts inventory modules to track parts usage across work orders.
 When a maintenance team is disorganized, it can be difficult to find parts needed or even know if they are available on site.
-Our CMMS tracks parts usage and restock histories and even sends alerts to re-order when parts quantities are running low.
+Our CMMS tracks parts usage and restock histories and even sends alerts to reorder when parts quantities are running low.

 What are the advantages of CMMS reporting?

 Well-implemented CMMS enhances your understanding of assets and organization by using the Reporting Dashboard feature to track key performance indicators ( KPIs), analyze trends, and generate reports for decision-makers.
-Maintenance managers can identify concerns such as increasing costs, low efficiency, or frequent maintenance by using a CMMS to evaluate historical data and patterns.
+Maintenance managers can identify concerns such as increasing costs, low efficiency, or frequent maintenance using a CMMS to evaluate historical data and patterns.

-MaintainX makes it easy to identify outliers in your organization.
+Not surprisingly, MaintainX makes it easy to identify outliers in your organization.
 For example, through reporting, you can quickly identify a forklift that requires 10x more maintenance than any other in your fleet and adjust capital expenditures accordingly.

-What’s the difference between Facility Management Software and CMMS?
+What’s the difference between facility management software and CMMS?

 Computer-aided facility management (CAFM) and computerized maintenance management systems (CMMS) are primarily differentiated by core functionality and unique user needs.
 CAFM software helps facilities managers simplify different areas of facilities management, particularly in managing real estate.